 You’d be surprised how much you can get done if you set a deadline too.
-Sia composed the platinum selling single “Diamonds” in about 15 minutes!
+Sia composed the platinum-selling single “Diamonds” in about 15 minutes!
 Yeah, Sia is a pro but therein lies my point.
-Just because something comes quickly doesn’t necessarily means it merits less attention or worth than something you’ve slaved over for months.
-Sit down with you instrument, a pen and a pad or your phone, set a timer, and smash out some ideas.
+Just because something comes quickly doesn’t necessarily mean it merits less attention or worth than something you’ve slaved over for months.
+Sit down with your instrument, a pen and a pad or your phone, set a timer, and smash out some ideas.

 OK, so what about capturing lightning in a bottle?